 Most players new to ukulele dive right in and start learning songs.
-That is a great way to start with one drawback - "Where do I start and what do I play?".
+That's a great way to start with one drawback -

-Using songs to learn to play the ukulele is most common approach to learning to play a song.
+Using songs for learning to play the ukulele is the most common approach to, well, learning to play a song.
 You thought I'd say learning to play the ukulele.

-When first starting out and playing the ukulele and learning a song you most likely learn that song and that's it.
+When first starting to play the ukulele, you most likely pick a song you'd like to play and try to figure it out.
 Whatever process you used to learn that particular song you start over with the next song you pick.
-You'll quickly get frustrated and think that your not really learning to play the ukulele and you would be right.
-You're simply learning songs and not much about songs that you can learn to reuse on other songs - other than possibly some of the chords that are common between songs.
-This ends up being a long slow process for learning any instrument - even an instrument with the reputation as easy to learn as the ukulele.
+You'll quickly get frustrated and think that you're not learning to play the ukulele, and you would be right.
+You're merely learning songs and not much about what goes into songs that you can learn to reuse on other songs — other than possibly some of the chords that are common and a few strums.
+This ends up being a long slow process for learning any instrument — even an instrument with the reputation as easy to learn as the ukulele.

 A Song is Like a Recipe

-Think of learning a song to baking a cake or cooking.
-I'll use the examples of how do most people bake a cake?
-You first select the type of cake you would like to make you find a recipe.
-After reading the ingredients you gather what is needed for the cake and if your missing something you run to the store and get what you need.
+Think of learning a song akin to baking a cake or cooking.
+I'll use examples of how most people bake a cake?
+You first select the type of cake you would like to make, and you find a recipe.
+After reading the ingredients, you gather the ingredients for the cake and if your missing something you run to the store and get what you need.
 Then you proceed to follow the directions for putting the cake together.
-At the end you have a cake.
-And if you'd like to have another cake or a different cake you start the whole process over.
-You actually don't learn much about baking cakes, substituting ingredients or changing ingredients.
+In the end, you have a cake.
+And if you'd like to have another cake or a different cake, you start the whole process over.
+You don't learn much about baking cakes, substituting ingredients or changing ingredients.
 You're more of a cake assembler.
-Over time your pantry contains a lot of ingredients you still have no idea how to use.
-Well, learning songs by using songs is lot like that.
-Over time find that you still have to read the recipe, can't change the recipe or substitute ingredients and you can't bake a cake or play a song with out the recipe.
+Over time your pantry contains many ingredients you still have no idea how to use.
+Well, learning songs by using songs is a lot like that.
+Over time, you find that you still have to read the recipe, can't change the recipe or substitute ingredients, and you can't bake a cake or play a song without reading recipes.

-A song typically contains chords, a melody and most likely lyrics if not an instrumental only song or instrumental version of a song with lyrics.
-A song actually doesn't actually have all the ingredients listed in a totally obvious way.
-It takes a bit of knowledge to figure them out or intelligent and musically substitute other ingredients.
+A song typically contains chords, a melody, and most likely lyrics if not an instrumental only song or instrumental version of a song with lyrics.
+A song doesn't have all the ingredients listed in an obvious way.
+It takes a bit of knowledge to figure them out or, intelligently and musically substitute other parts, i.e., the ingredients.

 Example: Brown Eyed Girl

-Brown Eyed Girl by Van Morrison is a popular song that is played a lot at ukulele meetup groups, festivals and jam sessions.
+Brown Eyed Girl by Van Morrison is a popular song that is played a lot at ukulele gatherings, festivals and jam sessions.
 It has relatively few chords and an easy to remember progression.
-It does have a few memorable licks that really add to the songs and should be learned.
+It does have a few memorable licks that really add to the song and should be learned.

-Typically played in the common key of G. The chords are: G C D or D7 and Em.
-In the Daily Ukulele (the yellow book), a book very popular with ukulele clubs and at jam sessions Brown Eyed Girl is in the key of C and the chords are: C F G or G7 and Am.
+Brown Eyed Girl is typically played in the common Key of G .
+The chords are: G C D or D7 and Em.
+In the Daily Ukulele (the yellow book), a book very popular with ukulele clubs and at jam sessions.
+Brown Eyed Girl is in the Key of C and the chords are: C F G or G7 and Am.

-It is most commonly played in the key of G with s lot of ukulele groups playing it in in C, as that is the key of the song inthe Daily Uke book ( the yellow book )
+It is most commonly played in the key of G with a lot of ukulele groups playing it in the Key of C , as that is the key of the song in the Daily Ukulele book ( the yellow book ).

-For a beginning ukulele player they would typically use the following open position chords ( Key of G chord shown ).
+For a beginning ukulele player they would typically use the following Open Position Chords ( Key of G chords shown ).

 The melody is typically only learned if you are wanting to create an instrumental version or sing the song.
 For singing the song one learns the lyrics by reading the melody or listening to a recording of the songs over and over.